travelping/tetrapak/README.md

     dbgdel(M,F)-- disable call tracer for function M:F dbgoff()   -- disable dbg tracer (calls dbg:stop_clear/0) to delete all debug information

-If you have installed OTP application redbug( https://github.com/liveforeverx/redbug ) in your ERL_LIBS pathes, then for a dbg/1 command your can use:
+If you have installed the OTP application [redbug] (https://github.com/liveforeverx/redbug) in your ERL_LIBS pathes for a dbg/1 command you can use:

     dbg(S)     -- enable dbg tracer with redbug RTP(restricted trace pattern) Please note, that not all original patterns are supported